 Lower the triggers: enough sleep, watch for overstimulation, model the emotion vocabulary you want them to use.

-For deeper reads on specific behaviors, see toddler hitting: what to do and toddler biting: what to do.
-If meltdowns cluster at bedtime, toddler bedtime tantrums covers the routine angle.
+For deeper reads on specific behaviors, see what to do about hitting and what to do about biting.
+If the meltdowns cluster at bedtime, the every-night bedtime fight covers the routine angle, and bedtime tantrums goes deeper on the storm itself.

 When to seek professional help